codingMustache/codingMustache/README.md

 ## Daily Trivia

-Australia, Japan, and Southeast Asia are in which ITU Region?
+What was the name of the first Bulgarian personal computer?
- 1. Region 4
+ 1. Pravetz 82
- 2. Region 2
+ 2. Pravetz 8D
- 3. Region 1
+ 3. IZOT 1030
- 4. Region 3
+ 4. IMKO-1

 <details>
   <summary>Answer</summary>
-  Region 3
+  IMKO-1
 </details>